jkocz/Larn/FOREST_TODO.md

     - Re-evaluate time limit
     - Amiga graphics?
     - Need additional maps (even if only slight variations).
 Then ensure maps only used once.
-    - Ensure that combined items etc cannot appear on maps randomly
     - Post potion, store opens up with new items (some new, some like Slashing/Vorpal?)
     - Stairs in addition to going further in?
 (If stairs, could be for special items?)
     - No teleportation traps in forest